 The older Sansa which support Rockbox are great players, but like all things they eventually wear out, and the price for them on the second hand market can be crazy.
 Sadly the newer players are very unlikely to get Rockbox ported to them.

 I use a pair of AKG K451 foldable headphones for most of my listening, with some Sennheiser HD438s that I sometimes used in the house.
 I recently picked up a pair of Sennheiser HD589 Cs, but the jury is still out on them.

-On the rare occasions I get to listen to music at home, I use a Dual CS 505 turntable (~1980, a gift from my Father) with an Autofon stylus with a Rotel RA-712 amplifier (~1976) and a pair of Eltax monitor IIIs.
+On the rare occasions I get to listen to music at home, I use a Dual CS 505 turntable (~1980, a gift from my Father) with an Autofon stylus with a Cambridge Audio AM10 amplifier (recently replacing my stalwart Rotel RA-712 from 1976) and a pair of Eltax monitor IIIs.
 The system is housed in a slightly customized Ikea Expedit shelving system (although I keep the speakers out now).